KerrickJohnstonbaugh/wam_envs/Readme.md

 cd into the cloned wam_envs directory and run "pip install -e ."

 # Usage
+See openai baselines github page for more info on baselines usage.

+Some examples using WAMWipe can be found below.

 Watch an untrained, 7dof joint velocity agent in WAMWipe-v1: